slimui/demo-friends-management/README.md

 >
 > Usually, applications would start with features like "Friend", "Unfriend", "Block", "Receive Updates" etc.

-The original exercise describes a series of REST API to provide features like:
+The original exercise describes a series of API endpoints to provide various service:
  - Establishing a friend connection (befriend/unfriend)
  - Allowing users to follow/unfollow other users
  - Fetching friends (and followers)
  - Fetching common friends
  - Block/unblock users
- - Fetching a list of users where an individual (aka subscriber) will subscribe to for (feed) updates, base on the following rules:
+ - Fetching a list of users where an individual (subscriber) will subscribe to for (feed) updates, base on the following rules:
    - The subscriber has not blocked the user
    - The subscriber has at least one of the following:
      - Is a friend of the user